FAQs

 Reception - We take a long time to group the children into classes, to make sure each class is balanced.
 We also gain information from all our pre-school providers if your child was not part of our nursery.
 Don’t worry if your child doesn’t know anyone else or is the only child from their nursery joining us.
 Just let us know and we will make sure that we support them in quickly making new friends in the class.

-How will i know what my child is learning?
+How will I know what my child is learning?

 We know that often children do not share their experiences with you when they get home.
 This is often because they are quite tired or just want to leave school at school.
 We run termly ‘meet the teacher’ sessions and update our website with the curriculum overviews.
 Information about how we teach different skills, such as phonics and handwriting is shared both at meetings and on our website.
 We use ‘Tapestry’ which is an online portal where observations and evidence of your child’s learning can be accessed by parents.
 We also send home a ‘learning Journey’ book at the end of the year for parents to keep.

-We hold termly Parents’ evenings which is an opportunity for you to talk in more detail about your child’s learning and progress as well as setting next steps together.
+We hold termly Parents’ evenings which are an opportunity for you to talk in more detail about your child’s learning and progress as well as setting next steps together.
 At the end of the year, you will receive a written report from your child’s class teacher, sharing their progress and achievements throughout the year.

-I work full time and won't be dropping off or picking up my child. how do i communicate with school?
+I work full time and won't be dropping off or picking up my child.
+How do I communicate with school?

-We also celebrate ‘Proud Clouds’ where parents can share with the teacher any achievements outside of school.
+We also celebrate ‘Proud Clouds’, where parents can share with the teacher any achievements outside of school.

-My child has special educational needs. what support will they get?
+My child has special educational needs.
+What support will they get?

-Reception - We are really experienced in supporting the whole range of reception age children, from those who are born in September to those who just turn 4 in August.
-The EYFS curriculum is from 0-5 years and we work closely with you, and previous nurseries to ensure we cater for all of our children, whatever their level of development.
+Reception – We are really experienced in supporting the whole range of reception age children, from those who are born in September to those who just turn 4 in August.
+The EYFS curriculum is from 0-5 years and we work closely with you and previous nurseries to ensure we cater for all of our children, whatever their level of development.

 How do you manage and support behaviour?

 Our behaviour policy is based on the theories within the book ‘When the Adult’s Change’.
-This focuses on positive relationships, setting high expectations and rewarding behaviours that we really want to see the children demonstrating.
+This focusses on positive relationships, setting high expectations and rewarding behaviours that we really want to see the children demonstrating.
 Each classroom has a ‘recognition board’ where we celebrate children’s attitudes and behaviours.
-We do not ignore negative behaviours, but these are talked about in a separate space and the child is always given the opportunity to turn things around and make the right choice next time!
+We do not ignore negative behaviour, but these are talked about in a separate space and the child is always given the opportunity to turn things around and make the right choice next time!

 How does transition work?